1 Now the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee:

 - Pharaoh (whichever one) Acknowledges the plagues and seems to understand that they have come from the LORD. is this LORD fellow part of the Egyptian pantheon?

 - God's treatment of Pharaoh is remarkably unjust.
 Pharaoh seems very much to be the victim in this story.
-He saw a girl he liked and, as was the custom of the time, payed a more than fair dowry to marry her.
-He's ripped off on two counts firstly he isn't made aware that the woman he's paid for is unable to bear children. a feature that is quite important in a bride of the time.
+He saw a girl he liked and, as was the custom of the time, paid a more than fair dowry to marry her.
+He's ripped off on two counts firstly he isn't made aware that the woman he's paid for is unable to bear children, a feature that is quite important in a bride of the time.
 Secondly he is duped into marrying a woman who is already married for which God sends plagues upon his house.
 Could an omnipotent God have not seen that Pharaoh was not at fault?